 The Optometrist will see your child next.
 Their assessment may take up to half an hour.
-They will check if your child has any need for glasses, and check if the inside and back of their eyes are healthy.
-They will need to turn the room lights off and shine a bright light in your child's eyes.
+They will check if your child has any need for glasses, and also check if the inside and back of their eyes are healthy.
+They will need to turn the lights in the room off and shine a bright light in your child's eyes.